JetBrains/teamcity-search-ql/README.md

 * **subProject** - contains a filter on project.
 Can only be a `project` subfilter.
 States that project should have a subproject that satisfies the CONDITION.
   *example:* - `find project with subproject id *Project1`

+#### Autocompletion

+The plugin provides two types of the autcompltion: real time autocompletion and context autocompletion.
+Real time autcompletion is suggesting variants while you typing the query.
+The full real time autocompletion is available only for system administator.
+And for project admins autocompletion is disabled for all parameter values, ids, names and parameter names of configurations, projects and templates.
+And the context autocompletion is available for everyone.
+To call this autocompletion put the `?` in the end of the query and it will suggest only variants that are possible in this context(but there are some exceptions).
+Example: `find configuration with parent (id Project1 or id Project2) and trigger type ?`, for this query only trigger types, that are presented in configurations that belong to project with id Project1 or id Project2, will be suggested.
+But if there is `not` operator or `all` modifier on the path to the `?` than suggested variants will depend only on the part of the context.
+In the case of `not` variants would depend on the context with branch that contains `not` removed.
+So for example for `find configuration with parent (id Project1 or id Project2) and not (trigger type vcsTrigger and step type ?` autocompletion will consider only `parent (id Project1 or id Project2)` context.
+And in the `all` modifier case it is not guaranteed that all objects would contain suggested value, so for example for the query `find configuration with trigger[all] type ?` not all triggers may be of the suggested type.

+#### Permissions

+You can search only objects(projects, configurations, templates vcs roots) to which you have an edit permission or view settings permission.
+So for example system admin will see the results for objects from the whole server and project admin of project PROJECT1 can only see objects from the subtree of this project.
+The same applies to the variants suggested in the context autocompletion.